subtalegames/mimir/.docs/src/concepts/evaluator.md

 ```
 :::

-The `FloatEvaluator` is a built-in implementation of the `Evaluator<T>` trait, allowing you to define [requirements](/concepts/requirement) that match against floating-point numbers.
+The `FloatEvaluator` is a built-in implementation of the `Evaluator<T>` trait, allowing you to define evaluators that match against floating-point numbers.

 ```rs
 enum FloatEvaluator {